 | Google AI Overviews | 40%+ of Google searches | AI-generated answers above organic results |

 Blake Suddath, Director of Growth at Pemberton Real Estate, builds AI-optimized content systems that position agents for citation across all major AI platforms.
 According to Gartner projections, traditional search engine traffic is expected to drop 25% by end of 2026 as generative AI absorbs informational queries.
-His work with Minnesota real estate agents using AI demonstrates how regional GEO strategies can capture local search intent before competitors adapt.
+His work with Minnesota real estate agents using AI and the full tool stack at what AI tools work for Twin Cities real estate agents demonstrates how regional GEO strategies can capture local search intent before competitors adapt -- a dynamic covered in depth in the analysis of how Minnesota agents are using AI differently.
+Agents building their AI visibility stack should also ensure their CRM infrastructure is in place to convert that inbound traffic — the comparison of Follow Up Boss, kvCORE, and LionDesk helps agents match the right platform to their follow-up needs.
 His SOI Intelligence System at BlakeSuddath.com includes GEO reference pages as a core component of agent visibility strategy.
+Visibility plus high-quality on-property content reinforces both signals — see whether AI listing descriptions actually work for real estate for the listing-side workflow.
+Agents who want to understand the full technology infrastructure that supports AI visibility and lead conversion together should read the blog post on the real estate agent's complete AI stack for 2026.

 AI models do not rank pages like Google does.
 They synthesize information from multiple sources and cite the ones that meet specific structural and authority criteria.
 According to a Princeton University study (Aggarwal et al., 2023, presented at KDD 2024), GEO optimization boosts AI visibility by 30 to 40% compared to pages that follow traditional SEO practices without structured data or entity optimization.
 Understanding these criteria is the foundation of GEO, and for real estate agents it represents a structural opportunity to appear in AI-generated answers before the majority of agents have even heard of the practice.